 Construction and testing

-Actual-size, single-side PCB for the Arduino-based tilt detector is shown in Fig. 4 and corresponding component side layout is shown in Fig. 5.
+A single-side PCB for the Arduino-based tilt detector is shown in Fig. 4 and corresponding component side layout is shown in Fig. 5.
 Suitable connectors are provided on the PCB to interface accelerometer and Arduino Uno board.
 To test the circuit, check the correct voltage levels as shown in the test points table.